The Westdale Theatre: Original Westdale Theatre (1935–2017)

-Designed by architect W. Bruce Riddell, the Westdale Theatre was the first theatre in Hamilton construted explicitly to show talkies, movies with sound.
+Designed by architect W. Bruce Riddell, the Westdale Theatre was the first theatre in Hamilton constructed explicitly to show talkies, movies with sound.
 The land for the theatre was purchased by Westdale Theatres Ltd., owner and operator of the theatre, for $50,000 ($1.2 million CAD in 2025) in 1935.

 The theatre featured a RCA photophone high fidelity sound system, a state of the art system for the time.
 There was a sound-proof crying room with speakers inside where parents could take their crying children and keep listening to the movie.
 The theatre also featured an air-conditioning system which made the theatre especially popular the following Summer in 1936, when the city of Hamilton experience a heatwave including the city's hottest day on record.
 The Westdale Theatre opened Saturday August 31, 1935, with an opening gala featuring a coloured Los Angelese travelogue, a Charley Chase comedy, and the first screening Dance Band (1935) in North America.
 According to a report the day after in The Hamilton Spectator, its opening had "all the splendour and magnificence of a Hollywood premiere" with a spotlight and red carpet on the sidewalk leading to the canopied entrance.

 The Westdale held two daily screenings at 6:30 pm and 9:30 pm, as well as Saturday matinées starting at 10 am and continuing until 5 pm.
 Tickets cost $0.25 ($5.65 CAD in 2025) for adults and $0.10 ($2.26 CAD in 2025) for children, and $0.17 ($3.84 CAD in 2025) for adults on Saturdays.

 Hamiltonian George E. King was president of Westdale Theatres Ltd. upon forming and the theatre's first manager was David S. Rubin, who previously managed the Rialto Theatre in Ottawa, Ontario.
 The first projectionist was Eddie Woodburn.

-Just a few weeks after opening the Westdale filed for bankruptcy on October 31, 1935 and closed.
+Just a few weeks after opening the Westdale filed for bankruptcy on October 31, 1935, and closed.
 The theatre was acquired by Plymouth Theatre Ltd. in November 1935 and was reopened a few weeks later in December with help from Columbia films.
 In January 1936 the theatre screened Go Into Your Dance (1935) and The Pursuit of Happiness (1934).
 That month the theatre also screened its first French language film for Hamilton's Francophone audiences with Julien Duvivier's Maria Chapdelaine (1934) and continued hosting weekly French film screenings.

 Throughout the late 1930s the Westdale had weekly Thursday night talent shows, which often reached maximum capacity audiences.
 Acts included such talents "female impersonations", "talented whisters" and "piano accordianists."
 The Westdale turned over movies often, marquees from the time read films such as One in a Million and Three Smart Girls (1936).